-Mingle is an online community owned and operated by Respondi (acquired by Bilendi in 2021).
+Mingle is an online community owned and operated by German market research company Respondi (acquired by Bilendi in 2021).
 Both Bilendi and Respondi are recognized and legit European market research providers with hundreds of employees and offices serving many brands in Europe and the rest of the world.

-Daniel Williams – Our Editor in Chief: Dan is from Oxford, UK and is one of our reviewers who’s been with HuginX the longest.
-With a background in membership support at one of the largest survey companies, Dan has a lot of inside knowledge of the Market Research industry and has helped us refine our reviewing criteria.
-When Daniel is not working with reviews, he likes to go hiking with his dog Charlie.
+Andrew: Andrew is one of our reviewers who’s been with HuginX the longest.
+With a background in membership support at one of the largest survey companies, Andrew has a lot of inside knowledge of the Market Research industry and has helped us refine our reviewing criteria.
+When Andrew is not working with reviews, he likes to go hiking with his dog Charlie.

 Is Mingle a legit survey site?